 Only ~100 people are allowed to visit the National Park per day.
 So if visiting the Islas Marietas is a must-do adventure on your bucket list then it is wise to book well in advance!

-20. Celebrate a Mexican holiday (One of the best experiences to have in Sayulita!)
+20. Celebrate the Day of the Dead (one of the best experiences to have in Sayulita!)

 Last but not least on this Sayulita bucket list for things to do is… Celebrate a holiday or festival in Sayulita!
 Sayulita has the infrastructure to host amazing events and the town becomes alive with colorful flags and Ojos de Dios strung across all the streets.